• English

 About The Tomb

 KV19 lies unfinished in the Valley of the Kings, at the start of the second eastern branch of the main wadi on the west bank at Luxor.
-The last corridor was converted into a burial chamber which was cut inside the floor and covered with stone slabs.
+The last corridor was converted into a burial chamber, cut inside the floor and covered with stone slabs.
 Giovanni Belzoni discovered the tomb in 1817.
 Had it been finished, KV 19 would have been a substantial tomb, especially considering the gates and corridors are the widest of any tomb in the valley.
-The unfinished condition, however, is a benefit in the sense that it allows people to learn about the various stages of the ancient work of the quarrymen and stonemasons by seeing the unfinished process.
+The unfinished condition, however, is a benefit in that it allows people to learn about the various stages of the ancient work of the quarrymen and stonemasons by seeing the unfinished process.

 Decorations Inside The Tomb